reaakasumi/NLP/README.md

 ## Goal: Create two baseline models for our classification task

 ## Naive Bayes
 For the Naive Bayes baseline we created the file naive_bayes.py for an analysis on the overall performance.
+Also a more precise analysis on the Naive Bayes model is found in the notebook naive_bayes.ipynb.
 To see the results for the separate tasks see the file nb_function_with_outputs.

 ## Vectara
 For the Vectara model we created one file vectara_improved.py which computes the model for each task separately.

 ## Model Evaluation
 For the model evaluation we created a jupyter notebook named model_evaluation.ipynb, which computes all results also shown in the report.
-Also a more precise analysis on Naive Bayes is found in the file naive_bayes.ipynb

 ## Requirements